gramps-project/gramps-web-docs/docs/index.md

 # Gramps Web: research & organize your family tree together

 **Gramps Web** is a web app for collaborative genealogy.
 It is based on and interoperable with [Gramps](https://gramps-project.org/blog/), the leading open source genealogy desktop application.
-Gramps Web is open source software.
+Gramps Web is open source software and puts your privacy and your control of your research data first.

 ![](screenshot.png)